HypothesisWorks/hypothesis/docs/data.rst

 we need to.
 As per above, you can index into it and the stream will be evaluated up to that index and no further.

-You can iterate over it too (warning: iter on a stream given to you by Hypothesis in this way will never terminate):
+You can iterate over it too (warning: :func:`python:iter` on a stream given to you by Hypothesis in this way will never terminate):

 .. doctest::